-To achieve this, open the Chrome extension and go to the corresponding tooltip/input field step.
-Click on the “Advanced” tab and check the “Wait until element is present” box.
+Open the Chrome extension and go to the corresponding tooltip/input field step to achieve this.
+Next, click on the “Advanced” tab and check the “Wait until element is present” box.
 Here, you can set the waiting time and designate the following action if the element still cannot be found.

 How to utilize Custom CSS Selector to differentiate a particular element from identical ones?

-Once you designate the selector that you want to use, open the step in the Chrome extension.
+Once you designate the selector you want to use, open the step in the Chrome extension.
 Enable Custom CSS Selector and type the selector to the opening input field.
-If you are not sure how to do it, you can check Custom CSS Selector Examples.
+If you are unsure how to do it, you can check Custom CSS Selector Examples.